fgci-org/ansible-role-slurm/UPGRADE.md

 Switch from FGCI to OHPC slurm packages
 ---------------------------------------

-In general, need to be careful with slurmdbd, probably running it in the foreground during upgrade to monitor progress.
+In general one needs to be careful with slurmdbd and run it in the foreground during upgrade to monitor progress.
 See http://slurm.schedmd.com/quickstart_admin.html#upgrade